HERBS FOR ALCOHOL WITHDRAWAL

 Kava (Piper methysticum) is a potent anti-anxiety herb, mild sedative, skeletal muscle relaxant, hypnotic, mild analgesic, and a local anesthetic to mucous membranes.
 Kava is safe and non-addictive so it is beneficial to addicts that suffer from anxiety, nervous tension, restlessness, sleeplessness, and depression.
 Unfortunately, Kava is a restricted herb in Australia, which means you cannot buy the raw plant material, only pill form.
-Use of Kava with central nervous system depressants such as alcohol, barbituates or benzodiazepines may increase the risk of drowsiness and motor reflex depression.
+Use of Kava with central nervous system depressants such as alcohol, barbiturates or benzodiazepines may increase the risk of drowsiness and motor reflex depression.
 So, don’t use it if you’re still drinking!

 Dandelion Root (Taraxacum offinale), Artichoke Leaf (Cynara scolymus) and Milk Thistle (Silybum marianum) are excellent herbs to cleanse and strengthen the liver when recovering from long-term alcohol use.

-Apple Cider Vinegar is another natural way to stimulate your liver, digestive system and alkalinise your body.
+Apple Cider Vinegar is another natural way to stimulate your liver, digestive system and alkalise your body.
 Mix 1-2 tsp of unpasteurised, organic ACV in 1 cup of water, drink before meals, 3 times daily for best results.
 If you are doing a detox this July, this is a great drink to include in your regime.

-Gymnema (Gymnema sylvestris) is an amazing herb to regulate blood sugar - many people are surprised how much of their alcohol habit is really a secret sugar addiction!
+Gymnema (Gymnema sylvestris) is an amazing herb to regulate blood sugar – many people are surprised by how much of their alcohol habit is really a secret sugar addiction!

 Kudzu (Peuraria lobata) is one of the oldest known herbal medicines, used in Traditional Chinese Medicine for reducing the craving for alcohol and as a hangover cure.
 A recent Harvard Medical School study corroborates this use.